 Corn: WATCHLIST Current supply is hit or miss in the East due to transitional gaps and poor quality is prevalent due to insect pressure.
-This will most likely change as Hurricane Hellene makes landfall in Florida and South Georgia over the next 24 hours.
-In the West, supply was lighter this week and they are dealing with quality issues.
-Markets remain firm this week.
+We are still assessing losses, but expect a major impact to the Fall corn supply out of South Georgia as a result of Hurricane Helene.
+In the West, supply was lighter this week and growers are dealing with quality issues.
+Markets remain firm this week and are expected to go higher.